cap-js/change-tracking/README.md

 ```
 <img width="1300" alt="change-history-id-hr" src="_assets/changes-id-hr-wbox.png">

-By expanding our changelog annotation by the additional identifiers `[author, timestamp]`, we can now better identify the `message` change events by their respective author and timestamp.
+Expanding the changelog annotation by additional identifiers `[author, timestamp]`, we can now better identify the `message` change events by their respective author and timestamp.

 #### Human-readable Values